Storyyeller/polysubml-demo/README.md

 };
 ```

-Lastly, you can also annotation the return type of a function definition.
+Lastly, you can also annotate the return type of a function definition.
 This goes after the argument pattern and before the `->`:

 ```ocaml
 let add = fun {a: int; b: int} : int -> a + b;